Reduced Representations of Rayleigh-B\'enard Flows via Autoencoders: Problem set-up and methodology

 A diagram of the autoencoders used is shown in figure~\ref{fig:cnn_architecture}.
 Our input data are snapshots of the rescaled temperature field $\theta(x, z, t_i)$ and the output is denoted as $\tilde{\theta}$.
-For simplicity, we also define \REFB{$\Delta \theta = \theta - \tilde{\theta}$}.
+For simplicity, we also define $\Delta \theta = \theta - \tilde{\theta}$.
 We used convolutional neural networks for both the encoder and decoder as is standard in image-processing tasks.
 A schematic of the encoder architecture is shown in figure~\ref{fig:cnn_specific}.
 The input fields of size $\mathcal{R}^{512 \times 512}$ undergo transformations through four convolutional layers, each employing a $5 \times 5$ kernel (highlighted in green in the figure).
 The configuration of each subsequent layer is characterized by its shape, which includes the number of channels and the new dimension size.
 The reduction in size at each layer is achieved through the application of specific strides and padding.
 After the final convolutional layer, the output is flattened to maintain its structure which is a vector of dimension $d'$, followed by the introduction of a dense layer with a smaller dimension $d$.
 This additional layer serves to form the compact encoded representation of the input, known as the bottleneck layer.
 The different hyperparamters used are listed in table~\ref{tab:cnn_parameters}.
 Note that under this set-up the dimension of the latent vector $d$ is a hyperparameter that has to be fixed prior to training.
-The primary goal of this work is to assess the performance of the autoencoder as we vary $d$ in order to find $d^*$, the dimension of the inertial manifold of the system.
+The primary goal of this work is to \REFA{evaluate} the performance of the autoencoder as we vary $d$ \REFA{in order to assess what is the minimum $d$ needed by the autoencoder to properly represent the data, in this case the temperature field}.
 We refer to this architecture as Fixed-$d$ Autoencoder, F$d$AE, variations are discussed below.
 Details about the training protocol and datasets used are given below.
 Note that for the value of $d'$ we estimated the minimum number of degrees of freedom necessary to represent the flow by determining the number of Fourier and Chebyshev modes needed to reconstruct the relevant small-scale dynamics.
 In the periodic x-direction, we need at least $2 k_\eta$ modes.
 For the non-periodic z-direction, we can calculate the number of interpolation Chebyshev points needed to resolve the boundary layer.
 This estimation indicates that at $\Ra \approx 10^8$ approximately 4096 modes are required (or degrees of freedom), thus determining the largest size (biggest bottleneck layer) to which we compressed our data using the networks.